JetBrains/teamcity-documentation/topics/investigating-and-muting-build-failures.md

 The investigations assigned to you are also highlighted in the web UI if you enable the "_Highlight my changes and investigations_" option in your [profile settings](managing-your-user-account.md).

+## Viewing Investigation History

+Since TeamCity 2020.1, you can view the history of actions applied to each investigation.
+This is most helpful for big teams and projects when it is not as easy to determine who and when changed or resolved the investigation.

+To see the history of an investigation, open any UI page where this [investigation is available](#Viewing+Investigations+and+Mutes) and click __Show Investigation History__ in its context menu.

 ## Notes on Automatic Fix of Investigations and Muted Problems

 If the "_Automatically when fixed_" option is select in [Investigation](#Assigning+Investigations+of+Build+Problems+and+Failed+Tests) or [Mute](#Muting+Build+Problems) options, TeamCity will analyze the state of each failure in different branches to resolve the investigation or mute smarter: